Why Self Storage Marketing Is Like Peeling an Onion

 One way self storage marketers can use this link between emotion and long-term memory is by adding humour into our campaigns.
 If you can make someone laugh, there is a far greater chance that they will remember you when the time comes for them to rent storage space.

-There are of course many other emotions beside humour that you can work with too.
+There are of course many other emotions beside humor that you can work with too.
 And that brings us to the final layer of our onion.

 Big brands typically have a part of their marketing budget earmarked purely for branding campaigns.
 These campaigns aren’t aimed at generating enquiries and sales, but at simply putting themselves in the mind of consumers, but it is extremely rare to come across a UK or European self storage company that has a budget for these types of campaigns.